agelosm/SIMPLY/README.md

 * make all
 * ./simplyrun 4 pi

 In the example above, 'pi' is a simple parallelized pi approximation algorithm, using SIMPLY's message passing functions instead of the MPI ones.
+The file 'mymachines', shall include the names of the available processing nodes.